 I am a practicing emergency physician and a professor in the University of New Mexico Department of Emergency Medicine.
-Since 2008, I have taught a Fall semester course on Evolutionary Medicine to undergraduates and graduate students through the Biology Department, where I am an adjunct professor.
-After medical school at UCLA and residency at the University of New Mexico, I have been committed to educating students and studying the translational potential of evolutionary medicine.
+Beginning in 2008, I taught a Fall semester course on Evolutionary Medicine to undergraduates and graduate students through the Biology Department, where I am an adjunct professor.
+A year later, I started teaching Evolutionary Medicine to medical students and residents at the UNM School of Medicine (CLNS835).
+My background includes graduate training in neurobiology and behavior with Paul Sherman and Steve Emlen at Cornell, medical school at UCLA and residency at the University of New Mexico.
+I am committed to educating students and studying the translational potential of evolutionary medicine.
 The intersection of medicine and evolutionary biology comprises a discipline that is quickly gathering steam, with direct benefits to patient care.
 My current research uses evolutionary principles to understand cooperation and conflict in the human gut microbiome related to acute and chronic diseases.

 Click here for publications from ResearchGate